robin-haxx/24-dsdn142-creativecoding_ai-music-visualiser-vizer/README.md

 # Project 2 examples
-This is where the files demonstrating project 2 ideas are stored Feel free to copy and paste bits but make sure you build them into your own work thoughtfully!
+This is where the files demonstrating project 2 ideas are stored.

+Feel free to copy and paste bits but make sure you build them into your own work thoughtfully!

 Current song: